 We all know that it's important to wash brushes regularly because bacteria, face oils, dead skin cells, make up residue and dust can accumulate on brushes.
 In search for a gentle but effective product to wash my brushes, I stumbled upon this at Sephora.

 The verdict: STAY AWAY from this product, it is probably one of the worst products I've ever purchased.
 First of all, this formula does not create any suds.
 I pour some on my palm and swirl the brush...it feels like I am using plain water.
-I could get past this fact if it worked BUT it leaves plenty of visible make up.
-Even after I rinsed and repeated a few times, there was plenty of residue.
+I can get past the low suds thing if it actually cleaned my brushes BUT it leaves plenty of visible make up.
+Even after I rinsed and repeated a few times, there was makeup residue.
 It comes with a pump which I thought would be convenient but the mechanism tends to squirt and not dispense properly.
 Six dollars straight down the drain, literally.

-* I use baby shampoo to wash my brushes now...it cleans them well and it is much more economical.
-If i need to remove water resistant make up like Revlon Color Stay from my foundation brush, I'll use a little bit of Dawn dish liquid soap and it works like a charm.
+EDIT: I use baby shampoo to wash my brushes now...it cleans them well and it is much more economical.
+If i need to remove water resistant make up like Revlon Color Stay from my foundation brush, I'll use a little bit of Dawn dish liquid soap and it does the trick.
 Sometimes simpler is just better.

 It seems people don't like this because it doesn't suds up much.
 I use no sulfate shampoo for my hair, which also doesn't suds, so I'm using to getting a clean without the bubbles.
 I thought it worked fairly well.
 I admit I'm lazy and didn't wash my brushes for a long time, and then I started breaking out (or maybe its pregnancy, who knows, but something is making me have cystic acne again).
 I had to do a deep cleaning on my brushes, and it did take more shampoo and I had to wash/rinse a few times for some of them, but again, there was a lot of build up.
 And it even got the dried gel liner off.
 The brushes dried well, not crunchy.